mcf1727/FinalProject/README.md

 # About this project "FinalProject"
 An app telling a joke with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
-The free procut flavor has ad inside the APP but the paid product flavor doesn't.
+The free product flavor has ad inside the APP but the paid product flavor doesn't.

 ## As a developer, what I used to build this project:
 -   Add free and paid flavors to an app, and set up the build to share code between them